kristopherbullinger/redfield/wireformat_specification.md

 Lists are encoded as JSON arrays.

 ### Void
 `void` is a special type that represents the absence of a value, much like JSON's `null`.
+It's not very interesting by itself, but may be used as a member of a `oneof`.
 #### Redfield
 `void` contains no value; it is comprised only of a tag.
 #### JSON